Ratstail91/Toy/docs/spec.md

 The following functions are available in the standard library.

-* clear(self: any) - This function removes the contents of the array, dictionary or string, leaving an empty array.
-This alters the memory.
 * clock() - This function returns the number of seconds since January 1st, 1970.
 * concat(self: any, x: any): any - This function requires an array or dictionary with a matching type as "x".
 This function returns a new dictionary instance which contains the contents of the current array or dictionary combined with the contents of "x".
 In the event of a dictionary key clash, the key-value pair in the current dictionary is included, and the key-value pair from "x" is discarded.
 * containsKey(self: [any, any], k: any): bool - This function returns true if the dictionary contains a key "k", otherwise it returns false.